CS-SI/Orekit/src/site/markdown/index.md

   * Orbit file handling

-    * loading of SP3 orbit files (from version a to d)
+    * loading and writing of SP3 orbit files (from version a to d)
     * loading and writing of CCSDS Orbit Data Messages (OPM, OEM, OMM and OCM types are supported, in both KVN and XML formats, standalone or in combined NDM)
     * loading of SEM and YUMA files for GPS constellation
-    * exporting of ephemeris in CCSDS OEM file format
+    * exporting of ephemeris in CCSDS OEM and OCM file formats
     * loading of ILRS CPF orbit files

   * Earth models